-My love for copywriting grew from my early love of language.
-Words were a pie cooling on a windowsill, toward which I floated like a cartoon character.
+My love for writing and editing grew from my early love of language.
+Words were a pie cooling on a windowsill.
+I floated towards them like a cartoon character.
 That window was my entry to the University of North Carolina at Greensboro, where I earned a B.S. in Deaf Education with a minor in cultural anthropology.
-While teaching students with disabilities, I earned my M.A.Ed. in Special Education, with a special focus on learning disabilities.
+While teaching, I earned my M.A.Ed. in Special Education, with a special focus on learning disabilities.

 After a decade in education, I yearned to apply my love of differentiated communication to a broader audience and see what else those piles of symbols could do.
 This led me into a social media marketing position and then, thankfully, to Big Sea, where I began as a copywriter in January 2022.
-As a freelance theatremaker (I perform, direct, and design), I delight in adopting the voices and demeanors of characters, much like clients.
+As a freelance theatremaker, I delight in adopting the voices and demeanors of characters, much like those of our marketing clients.
 This skill applies to my page work and my stage work.

-In the few hours that remain in a day, I’m self-employed as a performing arts critic, covering live and virtual events across central North Carolina for Chatham Life & Style.
+In the few hours that remain in a day, I moonlight as a performing arts critic, covering live and virtual events across central North Carolina for Chatham Life & Style.
 I’m particularly thrilled by modern dance, indie folk music, and Shakespeare.
-That applies to my homelife as well, where my spouse–a singer-songwriter–records albums while I run lines and songs with the cat, Ripley, who also enjoys helping me complete the Sunday New York Times crossword puzzle while watching Japanese films from the 1950s.
+That applies to my homelife as well, where my spouse–a singer/songwriter–records albums while I run lines and songs with the cat, Ripley, who also enjoys helping me complete the Sunday New York Times crossword puzzle while watching Japanese films from the 1950s.